Hot Topics in Internal Medicine 2022 & Skills and Procedures Workshop

-For this accredited continuing education activity all relevant financial relationships will be disclosed prior to the start of the activity.
+For this accredited continuing education activity all relevant financial relationships have been mitigated and are disclosed below.

 *Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by, or on, patients.
 The ACCME does not consider providers of clinical services directly to patients to be ineligible companies.